These are the 10 best back exercises to add mass to your physique and widen your frame.

 Close Grip Lat Pulldown (V-Bar)

 As the name suggests, the close grip lat pulldown is performed on the lat pulldown machine, except with a V-bar double grip attachment.
-The V-bar double grip attachment will force you to use a closer grip to target your biceps and mid-back more than your lats.
+The V-bar double grip attachment will force you to use a closer grip to target more of your biceps and mid-back rather than entirely on your lats.

 Benefits of the Close Grip Lat Pulldown